2017–18 Women's Big Bash League season: Young gun award

 Players under 21 years of age at the start of the season are eligible for the Young Gun Award.
 Weekly winners are selected over the course of the season by a panel of Cricket Australia officials based on match performance, on-field and off-field attitude, and their demonstration of skill, tenacity and good sportsmanship.
 Each weekly winner receives a $500 Rebel gift card and the overall winner receives a $5000 cash prize, as well as access to a learning and mentor program.

 Melbourne Renegades all-rounder Sophie Molineux was named the Young Gun of WBBL|03 after scoring 318 runs and taking 6 wickets.
 The other nominees for the award were Sydney Sixers' Ashleigh Gardner (who took out the accolade in WBBL02), Renegades teammates Georgia Wareham and Maitlan Brown, Adelaide Strikers batter Tabatha Saville, as well as bowlers Annabel Sutherland from the Melbourne Stars and Belinda Vakarewa from the Sydney Thunder.

-"Player of the match" tally

-The table below shows the number of Player of the Match awards won by each player throughout the season.
-The career tally indicates the number of awards won by a player throughout her entire time in the league at the conclusion of the season, including awards won while previously playing for a different WBBL team.